Skip to main content

 Meta Box - Polylang integration

-You can translate both values and labels of many objects, including post types, taxonomies, custom fields, and settings pages.
-This integration works smoothly whether you're using Polylang or Polylang Pro.
+Integration with Polylang offers an intuitive interface to translate both values and labels of all objects, including post types, taxonomies, custom fields, settings pages, and relationships.
+It works smoothly whether you're using Polylang or Polylang Pro.

 Configuration